phelisia/Deel-Payroll-dbt-models/README.md

 Overview
 --------

 Deel Payroll Analytics is a dbt project that processes payroll data to generate actionable insights for global payroll management.
 It transforms raw data from sources like employee records, regulations, and payroll transactions into a structured data warehouse in Supabase, with schemas for staging, intermediate, and analytics layers.
-The project builds dimension tables (dim\_employees, dim\_tax\_rule, dim\_clients) and a fact table (fact\_payroll) to support reporting on payroll metrics, compliance, and tax regulations.
+The project builds dimension tables (dim\_employees, dim\_tax\_rule, dim\_clients) and a fact table (fact\_payroll) to support reporting on payroll metrics, compliance, and tax regulations.Link to the [Deel's Payroll Dashboard](https://app.hex.tech/phelisiajeruto/app/8aa09a67-61f5-4f26-839e-38ccfd5bc2fa/latest)

 Project Structure
 -----------------